Matetorture/calculator.cs/README.md

 <img src="img/03.png" alt="Starting the Calculator Img">

 ## Conclusion
 This calculator offers a straightforward user interface for performing basic and advanced arithmetic operations.
 The design is simple, with clear buttons for each function, and the history display allows the user to track previous calculations.
-With this application, users can efficiently perform calculations, clear entries, or delete incorrect digits.